 More detail about the role

-We are looking for an established Band 4 Practitioner (Assistant Practitioner or Nurse Associate) who has experience working within Cancer Services or who may be interested in a move to a new speciality.
+We are looking for an established Band 4 Practitioner who has experience working within Cancer Services or who may be interested in a move to a new speciality.

 The successful candidate will need to enjoy working with people and be able to maintain a professional approach in this sensitive environment.
-This post involves working alongside the Oncology team in their day case unit through patient assessments, cannulation/venepuncture and the delivery of some medications.
-The Band 4 practitioner will also support in the Outreach locations.
+This post involves working alongside the Oncology teams in their day case unit through patient assessments, cannulation/venepuncture and the delivery of some medications.
+The Assistant Practitioner will also have opportunity to work in our Outreach locations.